Let It Be... NAKED

 George: I'll do it if you've got us on the roof.

 John: I'd like to go on the roof.
-I'll record the songs when you want to do it.
+I'll record the songs when you want to

 George: Anytime is paradise.